 Umgeni Water was established in terms of the Water Services Act of 1997 to provide water and sanitation services in its service area, which comprises mostly rural areas in KwaZulu-Natal and the eThekwini metropolitan area.
 The water board supplies water to approximately six million consumers.
 Its ongoing objective is to support socio-economic development through water infrastructure investment in its area of operation.
-Accordingly, over the medium term, the water board will construct Phase 1 of the Greater Mpofana Regional Water Scheme, the Impendle Bulk Water Supply Scheme, and Phase 3 of the Maphumulo Bulk Water Supply Scheme, targeting largely indigent municipal areas.
+Accordingly, over the medium term, the water board will construct phase 1 of the Greater Mpofana Regional Water Scheme, the Impendle Bulk Water Supply Scheme, and phase 3 of the Maphumulo Bulk Water Supply Scheme, targeting largely indigent municipal areas.
+In addition, to ensure water security, the water board will target augmentation, upgrades and the rehabilitation of projects such as the Lower Umkhomazi Bulk Water Supply Scheme and phase 1 of the Umkhomazi Water Project.
+As a result, capital expenditure is expected to increase at an average annual rate of 17.4%, from R1.5 billion in 2019/20 to R2.4 billion in 2022/23.